KyleNThao/Cifar_Transfer_learning/README.md

 # About
-Utilizing the image set Cifar-10 and transfer learning, a model that is trained on classification image processing is compared to the pre-built model [`VGG16`](https://www.geeksforgeeks.org/vgg-16-cnn-model/).
+Utilizing the image set Cifar-10 and transfer learning, a model that is trained on classification image processing is compared to the pre-built CNN model [`VGG16`](https://www.geeksforgeeks.org/vgg-16-cnn-model/).

 # Viewing
 This project was done in Python notebook and can be viewed alternatively in Jupyter's nbviewer for the best results.